gbif/data-blog/content/post/2020-12-08-typical-user-gbif-data-cleaning.md

   options: ''
 ---

+> Post was updated on April 20 2022 to accomodate changes to establishmentMeans vocabulary.

 Here I present a **checklist** for filtering **GBIF downloads**.

 In this guide, I will assume you are **familar with R**.
 This guide is also somewhat general, **so your solution might differ**.